If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

 The third installment of Netflix’s wildly popular YA “To All the Boys I’ve Loved Before” trilogy hits Netflix on Feb.
 12, just in time for some Valentine’s Day crushing over Internet heartthrob Noah Centineo and sweetheart Lana Condor.
 The book, which follows Jenny Han’s “To All the Boys” and “P.S.
 I Still Love You,” sees Lara Jean (Condor) headed into her senior year faced with some major life decisions as she prepares to head to college.

-“Firefly Lane” by Kristin Hannah
+Book: “Firefly Lane” by Kristin Hannah

-Release Date: Feb.
-3, 2021 on Netflix
+Release Date: February 3, 2021 on Netflix

-“The Dig” by John Preston
+Book: “The Dig” by John Preston

-Release Date: Jan.
-15, 2021 on Netflix
+Release Date: January 15, 2021 on Netflix